SimonCalleLaverde/SimonCalleLaverde.github.io/index.md

 thumbnail_image: ""
 ---

-I'm Simón Calle Laverde, I studied marketing and advertisement for 5 years in the <a href="">Universidad Jorge Tadeo Lozano</a> of Bogotá D.C, Colombia, and I have a passion for branding, design, and coding awesome <em>hand-crafted</em> unique business websites.
+I'm Simón Calle Laverde, I studied marketing and advertisement for 5 years in the <a href="">Universidad Jorge Tadeo Lozano</a> in Bogotá, Colombia, and I have a passion for branding, design, and coding awesome <em>hand-crafted</em> websites for businesses and organizations.

-I worked internationally for the past 4 years and a half together with the team of Code Nation creating robust and powerful campaigns for different small and big organizations, but all with big goals and ideas.
+I worked with the team of <a href="">Code Nation</a> which is a 5 star rated international company for the past 4 years and a half.
+There we created dozens of robust and powerful campaign platforms for both growing small and big organizations, all with very big goals and ideas.